w3f/polkadot-wiki/docs/getting-started.md

 For brand-new learners of Blockchain technology:

-- The [Blockchain Fundamentals MOOC course][mooc] is a great introduction to familiarizing yourself with cryptography, blockchain concepts, decentralization, networks, cryptocurrency, and so much more.
-This is recommended for users with backgrounds of all levels, and is also a free course.
+- The [Blockchain Fundamentals MOOC course][mooc] is a great introduction to start familiarizing yourself with blockchain concepts such as cryptography and networks, and how these play into things like decentralization and cryptocurrency.

+This is recommended for users with backgrounds of all levels, and the course is free!

-For brand-new learners of Polkadot:
+### For brand-new learners of Polkadot:

 - [Polkadot's original white paper][white-paper] is a technical summary around one possible direction of implementing the Polkadot network.
 This paper uses rationale and technical details to